rl-language/rlc/docs/space_hulk_level_design.md

 This piece of code is the entire implementation of toggling a door in the game.
 By writing this piece of code the machine learning components are automatically aware that this is something they can do.
 You do not need to specify anything else.

-If you remove that block of code, the possibility of removing a door will disapear from existance and the machine learning will no longer be allowed to toggle them.
+If you remove that block of code, the possibility of removing a door will disappear from existence and the machine learning will no longer be allowed to toggle them.

 Look now at the shoot action: